Chess-Spyder/pgn4people-poc/README.md

 <img width="1334" alt="pgn4people_after_click_1" src="https://user-images.githubusercontent.com/8410716/170890039-fc44f9d0-6838-43a4-b5ed-907b3c73ee23.png">

 If she wants to explore off the main line at any given point, she simply clicks on one of the halfmoves available at that point.
 (In this command-line interface implementation, rather than clicking on one of the halfmove alternatives, the user selects the alternative with a command-line instruction.
 In the example in the above graphic, that command is “`6 W c`”, corresponding to the 6th move by White and choice of the third alternative labeled “c”.
 (See §[Interacting with __pgn4people__](#interacting-with-pgn4people) below.)
 In response (see graphic immediately below):
-* The alternative halfmove on which she clicked is temporarily promoted (for purposes of the visualization) to the mainline move, and the previously mainline halfmove is demoted to the first alternative (and the others are shuffled as necessary, otherwise maintaining their original ordering with respect to all other halfmoves other than the original mainline halfmove and the user-selected halfmove alternative).
+* The alternative halfmove on which she clicked is temporarily promoted (for purposes of the visualization) to be the mainline move, and the previously mainline halfmove is demoted to the first alternative (and the others are shuffled as necessary, otherwise maintaining their original ordering with respect to all other halfmoves other than the original mainline halfmove and the user-selected halfmove alternative).
 (See the FAQ [Why is it important/helpful to promote the chosen alternative to be the new (temporary) main line?](#why-is-it-importanthelpful-to-promote-the-chosen-alternative-to-be-the-new-temporary-main-line).)
   * It‘s important to emphasize that this promotion is *temporary* and easily reversible or supercedable; it does not affect the game’s PGN or the application’s internal representation of the original game. __pgn4people__ always retains the original specification of which move is the main line and the order of alternatives to that mainline move.
 * The contents of the two columns of mainline moves above that point remains unchanged, because that path remains the mainline path to that point.
 * The contents of the two columns _below_ that point are replaced with a new main line, that accepts the user’s click as in effect promoting an originally non-mainline move to be the new main line.
 For each of the new halfmoves thereby presented, __pgn4people__ again creates the horizontal display of alternative halfmoves when they exist.